jnozzi/cocoadev.com/markdown/NSBitmapImageRepSetSizePreserveResolution.md

 I guess what I mean to do, more simply put is: Read in a JPEG file.
 Resize it to 10 inches on the longest side, resave it, preserving resolution, save it back as a JPEG.
 So if it is say 1728x1295 pixels @ 144 DPI.
 12" x 8.993", so then to make it 10" on the longest side I'd want it to change it to: 1440x1079 pixels @ 144DPI, 10" x 7.494".
 How do I do this with Cocoa?
 It seems like such an easy concept, and it's got me baffled.

 ----
 As I said, even if the concept is easy, the actual work is NOT, as all pixels need to be recalculated based on any one of the interpolation algorithms out there.
-However, you can (ab)use General/NSImage to do the re-scaling, extract the imageRep and there you go.
-A coupe of years back, when I still had time and was kind of active on the cocoadev mailinglist, I put up some sample code to demonstrate working with General/NSBitmapImageReps because some ppl on the list had similar trouble as you.
+However, you can (ab)use NSImage to do the re-scaling, extract the imageRep and there you go.
+A coupe of years back, when I still had time and was kind of active on the cocoadev mailinglist, I put up some sample code to demonstrate working with NSBitmapImageReps because some ppl on the list had similar trouble as you.
 You can access my posting with the links to the sample projects (still valid) at: http://www.omnigroup.com/mailman/archive/macosx-dev/2003-June/046807.html

 Another, more modern and flexible way of dealing with all kinds of image manipulatins is using Core Image.
-For a very helpful sample, in which they use a General/CIFilter to scale an image (General/CILanczosScaleTransform), see Apple's "Reducer" project that you can find at: http://developer.apple.com/samplecode/Reducer/
+For a very helpful sample, in which they use a CIFilter to scale an image (CILanczosScaleTransform), see Apple's "Reducer" project that you can find at: http://developer.apple.com/samplecode/Reducer/

 Finally, so that people don't say I'm not helpful to other readers of this site as I don't give concrete solutions, here is a snippet of code from one of my mentioned sample projects.
-The code comes from a category on General/NSImageRep, so "self" refers to the imageRep that you want to scale:
+The code comes from a category on NSImageRep, so "self" refers to the imageRep that you want to scale:

-        if ([self isKindOfClass:General/[NSBitmapImageRep class]]) {
+        if ([self isKindOfClass:[NSBitmapImageRep class]]) {
-            General/NSImage *tempImage = General/[[NSImage alloc] init];
+            NSImage *tempImage = [[NSImage alloc] init];

             [tempImage addRepresentation:self];
-            auxImage = General/[[NSImage alloc] initWithSize: General/NSMakeSize(_pixelsWide*resolutionFactor,_pixelsHigh*resolutionFactor)];
+            auxImage = [[NSImage alloc] initWithSize: NSMakeSize(_pixelsWide*resolutionFactor,_pixelsHigh*resolutionFactor)];

             [auxImage lockFocus];

-            [tempImage drawInRect:General/NSMakeRect(0,0,_pixelsWide*resolutionFactor,_pixelsHigh*resolutionFactor) fromRect:General/NSZeroRect operation:General/NSCompositeSourceOver fraction:1.0];
+            [tempImage drawInRect:NSMakeRect(0,0,_pixelsWide*resolutionFactor,_pixelsHigh*resolutionFactor) fromRect:NSZeroRect operation:NSCompositeSourceOver fraction:1.0];

             [auxImage unlockFocus];
             [tempImage release];

-            General/NSBitmapImageRep* scaledImageRep = General/[[NSBitmapImageRep alloc] initWithData:[auxImage General/TIFFRepresentation]];
+            NSBitmapImageRep* scaledImageRep = [[NSBitmapImageRep alloc] initWithData:[auxImage TIFFRepresentation]];
         }